 This post was inspired by an article I recently saw on David Hobby’s website, The Strobist, where he reviews a product called Bounce-Wall.
 It looks like a great product, and something that I will keep my eye on, but the very next day after hearing about it, I see the DIY guide is already available.
 And what’s more, the guide was produced by the very company who produce the Bounce-Wall.
 Pretty cool.

-This product isn’t even out until October 2012, and when it does, it will retail for around $99 I believe.
 The concept is that you can hold a screen above your camera, and bounce your flash off of it.
 This gives you a really soft light, because it’s indirect, and a much better alternative to using an off camera flash without a modifier.
 It’s also easier to carry and shoot with.
 But, you can reproduce this product for a mere 99c.
 Pretty cool, huh?
 The guide is in German, but the photos are good enough for you to work it out for yourself.

 DIY Bounce-Wall – $1

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]